-At West Coast University, we embrace a student-centric learning partnership that leads to professional success.
+At West Coast University (University), we embrace a student-centric learning partnership that leads to professional success.
 We deliver transformational education within a culture of integrity and personal accountability.
-We design market-responsive programs through collaboration between faculty and industry professionals.
+Our market-responsive programs are designed through a collaboration between faculty and industry professionals.
 We continuously pursue more effective and innovative ways through which students develop the competencies and confidence required in a complex and changing world.